volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 ---
 title: How to clone an object in JavaScript?
+teaser: Due to the fact that objects are reference values in JavaScript, copying them is not as easy as just assigning to another variable.
+There are a lot of different ways to copy an object.
+Choosing the right method depends on what would you like to achieve...
 date: 2020-05-25T13:31:19.327Z
 ---
 Due to the fact that objects are reference values in JavaScript, copying them is not as easy as just assigning to another variable.